 Am I insane?

-Only half of Asylum 49 is the attraction: the windowed rotunda, blinking vertical neon-green sign, and part of the dusty-bricked, blocky midsection perched on the hill.
-The other half of the building is an elderly care center, owned by Rocky Mountain Health Care.
+Only half of Asylum 49 is the attraction: the windowed rotunda, blinking vertical neon-green sign, and part of the blocky midsection perched on the hill.
+The other half of the building is an elderly care center owned by Rocky Mountain Health Care.

 Given the truly sinister nature of this building, it makes sense that the former Tooele Valley Hospital is neighbors with a cemetery.
 All this, I’m sure, is truly comforting for those who reside in the other half.
-It surely comforts my paranoia as I stand in line, hands jerking slightly, awaiting my checkup from the good doctors.
+It surely comforts my paranoia as I stand in line, hands jerking slightly, as I await my checkup from the good doctors.

 This, of course, isn’t my first checkup from shrinks milling about.
 It’s not my first hospitalization, either.

 Adam looks paranoid like me.
 I wonder if he’s also insane.
 As the line progresses, we pass under an arbor strewn with dim lightbulbs, cobwebs, and small hanging pumpkins.
 In the eerie light thrown over him, I can see Adam more clearly.
 He’s slightly shorter in stature, bespectacled, folding the leathery arms of his jacket, and tottering side to side.
 He's quite handsome and looks like he could be a secret agent in the Kingsman series.
 I don’t know him at all.
 He’s Megan's old high school friend, the quiet type I can identify with.
 He’s the lone wolf who runs by his own playbook, and it takes a lot for him to smile like it’s against his religion.
 Maybe he’s the quiet madman who hordes handkerchiefs and mutters “Banana” to himself at Home Depot.